What is Shmirah?

 - In the column labeled “Select your coordinator level,” your lead coordinator’s entry will be “Primary.”
-Get your congregation’s Primary Shmirah Coordinator’s permission to serve as Shmirah Coordinator.
+Get that person's permission to serve as Shmirah Coordinator.
 If your congregation doesn’t yet have a Shmirah Coordinator, get the permission of your spiritual leader.

-- Then click Join the Chevrah Kadishah Community (Main Menu).
-Under Become a Shmirah Coordinator, click Register.
-Fill out the form and click Process Subscription.
+- Then click Join as a Shmirah Coordinator (Main Menu).
+Click Register, fill out the form, and click Process Subscription.

 - Notify the Area Coordinator so that your new account can be activated: Click Contact Us (Main Menu), click on the name of the Area Coordinator, and send an email.